How Important Is Your Credit Score When Getting A Mortgage?

 What is credit and why does it matter?

 Your credit profile is essentially made up of two parts: your credit report and credit score.
-Your credit report is sort of like your report card in school and shows the times you’ve been granted credit – things like your phone bill or maybe a student loan.
+Your credit report is sort of like your report card in school — it shows the times you’ve been granted credit for things like your phone bill or student loans.
 It also includes your credit history, along with some of your personal information, like your address.

 Then there’s your credit score.
 It’s the three-digit number that mortgage lenders care so much about.
 Your credit score is calculated based on six different factors: